Imagine…

 Leggy seedlings vs. normal

 Leggy seedlings are easy to spot.
-They have tall, skimpy stems and wispy leaves.

-Why are my seedlings leggy?
+Why are my plants leggy?

 As they use up all their energy to reach what light there is, they get stretched out, and you end up with frail, spindly seedlings.